2251 views

 You may have received a letter telling you that the bailiffs have been instructed to your property.
-When you are already worried about money issues, the bailiffs visiting your home do sound scary.
+When you are already worried about money issues, the thought of the bailiffs visiting your home does sound scary.

-However, did you know that you have rights and the bailiffs when it comes to collecting a debt?
+However, did you know that you have rights as well as the bailiffs when it comes to collecting a debt?
 Make sure you read this guide as we provide you with the information you need to help you deal with bailiffs knocking at your door.

 Find out how to get out of debt.